helloimlixin/laser/README.md

-# LASER: Learnable Adaptive Structured Embedding Representation for Deep Generative Models
+# LASER: Learnable Adaptive Structured Embedding Representation

-This project implements the following autoencoder architectures:
+This repository provides two autoencoder baselines for image reconstruction:

-1. **Vector Quantized Variational Autoencoder (VQ-VAE)** - A discrete latent variable model that uses vector quantization
+- **Vector Quantized VAE (VQ-VAE)** — discrete latent codes with a learnable codebook.

-2. **Dictionary Learning Variational Autoencoder (DL-VAE)** - An autoencoder with dictionary learning bottleneck for sparse representations
+- **Dictionary Learning VAE (DL-VAE)** — sparse dictionary bottleneck trained with Batch OMP.

-3. **Low-Seperation Rank Variational Autoencoder (LSR-VAE)**

-The project includes training and evaluation pipelines with configurable hyperparameters through Hydra.
+Generation utilities have been removed for now so you can focus on training and evaluating reconstructions only.

 ## Features

-- 🚀 Two complementary compression approaches:
-  - VQ-VAE with EMA codebook updates (referenced from src/models/bottleneck.py, lines 9-68)
+- 🚀 Choice of bottlenecks: vector quantization or dictionary learning
-  - DL-VAE with adaptive sparse coding (referenced from src/models/bottleneck.py, lines 257-291)
+- ⚡ GPU-friendly implementation with AMP-aware sparse coding
-- ⚡ Efficient implementation:
-  - Vectorized batch OMP for fast sparse coding
-  - Direct gradient updates for dictionary learning
-  - GPU-optimized matrix operations
-- 📊 Comprehensive evaluation metrics:
+- 📊 Reconstruction quality metrics: MSE, PSNR, SSIM, optional LPIPS/FID
-  - PSNR & SSIM for reconstruction quality
-  - LPIPS for perceptual quality
-  - Optional FID score computation
-- 🔧 Clean, modular architecture:
-  - PyTorch Lightning for organized training
+- 🔧 Modular architecture powered by PyTorch Lightning and Hydra
-  - Hydra for configuration management
-  - Weights & Biases logging

 ## Installation